Project success depends on great teamwork

 Situation - how you deal with and approach events

 This is the mindset that fuels resilience, and the can-do attitude that you need to overcome challenges and find possibilities and new options in the face of adversity.

 Being willing and able to flex, to take on new ideas, different perspectives, and change your mind and your behaviour.

 Giving voice and being able to consider all the different perspectives that come from team members with diverse backgrounds and ways of thinking, brings value to projects and the development of solutions or workarounds.

 In contrast, fixed mindsets tend not to lead to an innovative solution but pop up quite regularly during technology projects - “We've always done it this way, why don't we just get the new system to do this”

 Knowing your goal and being able to generate the ongoing motivation and commitment to do whatever it takes to get it.
-That sort of tenacity is helpful in a project environment.
+That sort of tenacity and resilience is helpful in a project environment.